corda/corda/docs/source/corda-network/index.md

 CRL configuration
 -----------------
-The Corda Network provides an endpoint serving an empty certificate revocation list for the TLS-level certificates.
+The Corda Network provides an endpoint serving an empty certificate revocation list for TLS-level certificates.
-This is intended for deployments that do not provide a CRL infrastructure but still require a strict CRL mode checking.
+This is intended for deployments that do not provide a CRL infrastructure but still require strict CRL mode checking.
 In order to use this, add the following to your configuration file:

 		.. parsed-literal::